 Clearing starts in July and continues until September.
 You can only apply to university through Clearing once you’ve received your exam results.
-For the majority of students this will be on A Level Results Day on Thursday 15 August 2019 but if you are studying BTEC or other qualifications this may be sooner.
+For the majority of students this will be on Results Day on Thursday 18 August 2022 although for some qualifications this may be sooner.

-If you have been accepted by your firm choice, it’s not too late to change your mind.
-You can release yourself from your firm place on UCAS Track or contact your firm university who can do this on your behalf.
+If you have been accepted by your firm choice University (unconditional firm), it’s not too late to change your mind.
+You can release yourself from your unconditional firm place on UCAS Hub and select ‘Decline my place’ or contact your firm university who can do this on your behalf.
 However, it is important that there is a place for you on your preferred course elsewhere, so do chat with the university you're interested in first.

 If you have been rejected from your firm choice, but have been accepted by your insurance choice, you can still change your mind.
-You can release yourself from your insurance place on UCAS Track or contact your insurance university who can do this on your behalf, at which point, you will then be entered into Clearing by UCAS and will be free to accept a place at another university.
+You can release yourself from your insurance place on UCAS Hub and select ‘Decline my place’ or contact your insurance university who can do this on your behalf, at which point, you will then be entered into Clearing by UCAS and will be free to accept a place at another university.
 However, it is important that you ensure that there is a place for you on your preferred course elsewhere, so shop around first.

 If you haven’t applied to any Universities yet, you can apply straight through Clearing.
 You need to register with UCAS and make an application, but you’ll only be able to add a choice after you’ve submitted it.
-UCAS will send you a welcome email, with details of how to access Track, and your Clearing number.
+UCAS will send you a welcome email, with details of how to access UCAS Hub, and your Clearing number.
 They will also explain the steps you need to follow.
-Once you have permission from a uni you want to go to, you can add the course in Track.
+Once you have permission from a uni you want to go to, you can add the course in UCAS Hub.

 Check our Frequently Asked Questions (FAQs) page.

 Our friendly and experienced Student Recruitment Team are here to answer your questions.

 Use UCAS Hub to keep up-to-date with your UCAS undergraduate application.

 Find out about results day and what happens next.